ChemShell

 ChemShell is a computational chemistry environment for standard quantum chemical or force field calculations, including hybrid QM/MM calculations.
 ChemShell includes interfaces to various QM and MM codes, and is designed to deal with the communication and data handling, whilst energy evaluations are undertaken by external codes.

-Version 3.7.1 (tcl) has been compiled on the CSF using Intel compilers v17.0.7 and OpenMPI v3.1.1.
+Version 3.7.1 (tcl) has been compiled on the CSF using Intel compilers v17.0.7 and OpenMPI v3.1.1 and has been left available for legacy purposes.

 Restrictions on use

 Version 3.7.1 is available for all CSF users to use.
 Users need to be in the ‘chemshell’ group.
-Note that there is no access to the source code.

 Whilst the software is free for academic usage there are limitations within the licence agreement which must be strictly adhered to by users.
 The licence covers use on the CSF only.